Aarthyravi/corejava/README.md

 # Core Java
+ ## Eclipse workspace
+   java project -> core java project spring boot project -> Spring Starter
+   Enterprise web application -> dynamic web app Mostly we will use one of them.
+ * .class file is the  target file in java application.
+ * when you build a huge project lot of classes are there,then we have to zip that files.
+ * All *.class files are three types of file --> arch file(group of .class files and external files[config files,property files]
+ * Three types of archives files
+            .jar --> java archive -> core Java
+            .war --> web archive -> core java + adv.java + HTML +serverlet
+            .ear --> Enterprise archive ->  core java + adv.java + HTML +serverlet + EJB(Enterprise JavaBeans that is the server-side
+                                                                                         component architecture for Java Platform)

  ## String
  * String pool - String pool which is used to store the String values in Java(Collection memory of string type)
  * Heap memory -  Heap memory is used to store any created objects in Java.